addff/2310-CSP600/[F2]/PUTERI NUR IZZATI BINTI ZUHAIREE/README.md

 Basic facts either observation, questionnaire, interview or article.

 ### Problem Identification
 1. The accelerated pace of life has led to increased unhealthy eating habits, such as skipping meals, snacking, and fast-food.
-These habits result in nutritional imbalances, lack of essential nutrients, and a deficiency in fruits and vegetables, negatively impacting overall health.
+These habits result in nutritional imbalances, lack of essential nutrients and negatively impacting overall health.
+2. Lack of a well-thought-out meal plan makes people to purchase ingredients without a clear purpose that go unused and end up as wasted food.

+### Solution